LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 sequences from $\mathbb{Z}^d$ to $\mathbb{C}^m$ that are of rapid decrease (this space now plays the role of the Schwartz space
 $\mathcal{S}(\mathbb{R}^d\to\mathbb{C}^m)$).
-Similarly to the non-periodic case we now define
+Similarly to the non-periodic case, we now define

 <div>